jenkins-infra/status/content/issues/2023-01-25-network-outage.md

   - jenkins.io
 section: issue
 ---

+We manually tested and purged the fastly cache and saw the errors (on team members affected networks) disappearing.

-Not all users where impacted, which led to an incident on fastly side : https://www.fastlystatus.com/incident/375724
+As not all users where impacted, we think it's an incident on fastly side : https://www.fastlystatus.com/incident/375724

 ----